vortex-data/vortex/docs/quickstart.rst

    use futures::TryStreamExt;
    use vortex::sampling_compressor::ALL_COMPRESSORS_CONTEXT;
-   use vortex::serde::layouts::{LayoutContext, LayoutDeserializer, LayoutReaderBuilder};
+   use vortex_serde::file::read::builder::{VortexReadBuilder, LayoutDeserializer};

    let file = TokioFile::open(Path::new("example.vortex")).await.unwrap();
-   let builder = LayoutReaderBuilder::new(
+   let builder = VortexReadBuilder::new(
        file,
        LayoutDeserializer::new(
            ALL_COMPRESSORS_CONTEXT.clone(),